KevinKra/AWS_resources/courses/networking.md

 #### Private IP Address

 Private IP addresses are not reachable over the internet.
 Rather, they are used for communication between instances in the same network.
-When you launch a new instance, it is given a private IP address and an internal DNS host name that resolves to the private IP address of the instance.
+When you launch a new instance, it is given a private IP address and an internal DNS hostname that resolves to the private IP address of the instance.

 #### Public IP Address

+Public IP addresses are reachable over the internet.
+They can be used between for communication between instances and the internet.
+Each instance that is given a public IP address is given an _external_ DNS hostname.
+Public IP addresses are associated with your instances from the Amazon Public Pool of addresses.
+When you stop or terminate your instance your public IP address is released and a new one is assigned when your instance starts.
+If you want to retain your public IP address through these operations you need to use an **Elastic IP Address**.

 #### Elastic IP Address

+- Elastic IP Addresses are static or persistent public IP addresses that are allocated to your account and can be associated with instances as you require.
+They can be disassociated with your account when no longer needed.
+They will incur a charge while being reserved but not actually used.

 ---